BillyGeros94/TABLEAUPortfolio/README.md

 - **Project 1: Fortune 1000**

-    The Tableau dashboard presents an overview of a broad range of Fortune 1000 companies, across multiple industries, analyzing their revenue, profitability, sector-wise performance, female CEO representation, and geographical distribution.
-This is a more generalized analysis of the entire Fortune 1000 list, offering insights into various sectors.
+    This Tableau dashboard is designed to provide a comprehensive overview of Fortune 1000 companies, focusing on key performance indicators such as revenue, profit, sector performance, leadership diversity, and geographical distribution.
+Each visualization in the dashboard serves a specific purpose to help users quickly understand different aspects of these companies.

-    The "Companies by Revenue (M)" bar chart at the top left ranks companies based on their revenue.
-The significant variation in revenue highlights the diversity of industries, where
+    The "Companies by Revenue (M)" bar chart is used to rank companies based on their revenue, allowing users to identify which companies are generating the most revenue.
+It gives a clear, high-level overview of company size in terms of income, with the bars representing the magnitude of revenue for each listed company.
-    some companies like reatailing giants or health care command much higher revenues than others.

-    To the right, the "Revenue vs Profit" scatter plot compares company performance, plotting revenue against profit.
-Apple stands out prominently with a strong balance of high revenue and substantial profit, followed by other tech giants like Microsoft, Alphabet (Google), and Meta (Facebook), which show strong profitability compared to companies like ExxonMobil and Walmart, which have high revenues but comparatively lower profits.

-    The "Sector-wise Revenue and Profit" chart at the bottom left categorizes these companies by industry sectors.
-The chart shows that sectors like Energy, Financials, and Healthcare dominate in terms of revenue, with massive figures.
-However, despite large revenues in these sectors, profits can vary significantly, suggesting that profitability might not always correlate with revenue size.
-The range of industries represented underscores the Fortune 1000's diversity across the U.S. economy.

-    On the bottom right, the pie chart titled "Female CEO Representation" highlights the gender disparity in leadership within these companies, with only 9.7% of companies having female
-    CEOs.
-Although this percentage is higher compared to other industries, it still reflects a significant leadership gender gap in corporate America.

-    Finally, the "Geographical Distribution" map shows the headquarters of these companies, with a concentration in key states like California, Texas, and New York, which are traditional business hubs.
-These regions host the majority of the largest corporations in the U.S., reflecting their strategic importance in the country's economy.

-    Overall, this dashboard provides a high-level, comprehensive view of the Fortune 1000 companies across multiple industries, focusing on revenue and profit disparities, low female
-    CEO representation, and geographical distribution across the U.S.
+    The "Revenue vs Profit" scatter plot provides a comparison between the revenue and profit of the companies.
+It allows users to visualize the relationship between a company's overall earnings and its profitability.
+Each point on the scatter plot represents a company, with the placement on the x-axis showing its revenue and the y-axis showing its profit.
+The size of the points can also give additional insights, such as highlighting companies with higher profits.

+    The "Sector-wise Revenue and Profit" bar chart shows how different sectors perform in terms of revenue and profit.
+This visualization is useful for breaking down company performance by industry, helping users see which sectors generate the most revenue and profit.
+The chart serves to highlight differences in financial performance across industries.

+    The "Female CEO Representation" pie chart is used to present the proportion of companies led by female CEOs.
+Its purpose is to visually represent leadership diversity within the
+    Fortune 1000 companies, offering a quick and clear view of the gender gap in executive roles.

+    The "Geographical Distribution" map highlights where these companies are headquartered geographically.
+By using a map, the dashboard allows users to explore the geographical concentration of major companies in different states, helping to identify regional business hubs in the U.S.

+    Each of these visualizations plays a distinct role in delivering insights related to company performance, industry breakdown, leadership diversity, and geographical distribution, making the dashboard an effective tool for exploring multiple dimensions of Fortune 1000 companies.

 - **Project 2: Forbes Billionaires**